 For instance, the next eight teams after OpTic and XSET in North America will compete for one more slot at Champions.

-Valorant Champions Istanbul is set to take place from September 2 to 18 in Istanbul, Turkey.
+Valorant Champions Istanbul is set to take place from August 31 to September 18 in Istanbul, Turkey.